Joe Rafferty, Chief Executive

 Amanda was appointed in August 2013, initially as a non voting member of the Board, prior to her appointment in January 2015 as Executive Director of Workforce.

 She has previous experience as HR Director at two other NHS trusts and as board director since 2008.
 She delivered significant improvements in HR and L&D and led the team to win the national HR team of the year at the 2013 HPMA Awards at the Walton Centre NHS FT.
 Amanda spearheaded a regional Health and Wellbeing initiative through the development of the NHS Games, and gained recognition both regionally, winning the Health and Wellbeing Leader Award at the NHS Leadership Academy Awards in 2012, and nationally, as the HR Director of the Year 2018 at the HPMA awards in 2018.
-She is an elected member of the Cheshire and Merseyside Local Workforce Education Group and a member of the HR Network Chairs group.
 She joined the NHS in 1998 from the private sector as a Graduate Trainee.

 Member of the Executive Committee, the Performance, Investment & Finance Committee, the Quality Assurance Committee and the Liverpool Community Services Transition Sub Committee